Kantokuen: Junbi Jin and "the persimmon"

 Junbi Jin encountered its first serious test in the form of an emergency 24 June Army-Navy conference in the wake of Barbarossa, in which the "Go North" directly clashed with their "Go South" opponents over how Japan should take advantage of the new strategic picture.
 As a result of this conference, a compromise based on the Junbi Jin idea was reached: the army would be allowed to make preparations to invade Siberia should the circumstances permit, but only if such preparations would not interfere with simultaneous planning for war in the south.

 Although this arrangement was accepted in principle, there were still disagreements over exactly how the Army would go about resolving the "northern question" as well as the timing of such a "resolution."
-The dispute was summarized by the popular metaphor of "the persimmon," with the hardliners in the Army General Staff (AGS) and the Kwantung Army arguing for an offensive even if the fruit was "still green" (that is, even if the Soviets had not suffered a catastrophic collapse against Germany), while their opponents opted for a more conservative approach, in which the Manchurian front was given a lower priority because of strategic tensions with the West and the ongoing war in China.
+The dispute was summarized by the popular metaphor of "the persimmon," with the hardliners in the Army General Staff (AGS) and the Kwantung Army arguing for an offensive even if the fruit was "still green" (that is, even if the Soviets had not suffered a catastrophic collapse against Germany), while their opponents prioritized dealing with the Western powers and the ongoing war in China, and thus wished to limit commitments to Manchuria, seeing an invasion as not viable unless the fruit had already "ripened and fell".
 The AGS concluded that if Japan was going to engage in hostilities in 1941, it was imperative for the fighting to be over by mid-October, because the bitter climate of Siberia would severely disrupt military activities during wintertime.
 Therefore, if the Army needed 60–70 days to complete operational preparations and another 6 to 8 weeks to defeat the Soviets in the first phase of the offensive, the overall window of action was quite limited.
 In response, the Army General Staff proposed a "crash schedule" for planning purposes intended to "shave off" as much time as possible: